Smita-14/stats-preview-card-challenge/README.md

 ### What I learned

-- I learned about background-blend-mode and mix-blend-mode property.
-Although both of them have different use cases but in this particular challenge I had to pair both to get the desired result.
+- I learned about background-blend-mode and mix-blend-mode property and in this particular challenge I used mix-blend-mode property to get the desired result.

 - I ran into an issue where there was a padding at the bottom of the image and i could not trace where it was coming from.
 I then realized that image is an inline element and the properties like line-height and font-size would affect them causing them to have bottom padding.
 The solution was simple which was to make it an inline-block or a block element.